 Referring to a Thermal Conductivity Chart you can appreciate why copper is so commonly used as a heat-exchanger material in baseboard with thin aluminum fins to compliment.
 Cast iron is so-so but stainless steel is very poor.
 So why use these particular materials?

 Cast iron is typically used in larger, heavy sections with a generous amount of water as a “thermal mass” device to manage both combustion and energy distribution.
-(Refer to our Blog: “HIGH-MASS VS. LOW-MASS BOILERS – THE ARGUMENTS” for more detail.)
+(Refer to our Blog: “HIGH-MASS VS. LOW-MASS BOILERS – The Arguments” or more detail.)

 Aluminum would also seem to be very desirable in this regard excepting that it is very susceptible to chemical corrosion and must be alloyed and/or chemically surface treated for protection.